BASIC STEPS IN WRITING A LITERATURE PAPER

 a.
 Leave uniform margins of at least one inch on all sides of each page.

 b.
 Double-space the text of the paper (except for long quotations).
+Do not leave extra spaces between paragraphs (set Microsoft Word so that there are no extra spaces between paragraphs).

 c.
 Indent the beginning of each paragraph one inch or 4-5 spaces.
 If it is necessary to change paragraph breaks after the page is typed, use the symbol ¶ or "no ¶ " to indicate that a new paragraph should or should not begin at that spot.